Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 git submodule update --init --recursive
 ```

-The tool can be built by running
+The tools can be built by running

 ```console
 cargo build --release